Battle of Strygany

-The Battle of Strygany took place during the Ukrainian Insurgent Army (UPA) attack on Soviet partisans and subsequent arrival of NKVD reinforcements, on 12-13 May 1944.
+The Battle of Strygany took place during the Ukrainian Insurgent Army (UPA) attack on Soviet partisans and subsequent arrival of NKVD reinforcements, on 12–13 May 1944.

 Prelude

-During the second half of 1943–1944, UPA carried out propaganda in Central Ukraine, in attempts to create OUN cells there and spread influence.
+During the second half of 1943–1944, UPA carried out propaganda activity in Central Ukraine, in attempts to create OUN cells there and spread influence.
 The UPA sotnia of Mykola Svystun was tasked with breaking through to Kholodny Yar in order to assist local insurgents there.
 The UPA sotnia entered Slavuta Raion, where they were informed by locals about presence of the Soviet partisans of Anton Odukha, numbering 300 partisans.
 Estimates of UPA strength vary at 200–320.

 Battle

 On May 12, the Soviet partisans were informed of UPA movement by their outpost, which allowed them to react on time.
-The UPA insurgents and Soviet partisans clashed for half an hour, but the arrival of NKVD reinforcements forced UPA sotnia to retreat into the forest near Bryduryn.
+The UPA insurgents and Soviet partisans clashed for half an hour, but the arrival of NKVD reinforcements forced the UPA sotnia to retreat into the forest near Bryduryn.
 According to Odukha, UPA lost 70 troops in this clash.

 On May 13, the Soviet forces attacked UPA's defensive line near Bryduryn.
 Some UPA units managed to break out with casualties, while others took advantage of environment and Soviet disorganization.
 However, half of UPA troops were unable to break out and were defeated in swap near Bryduryn.

 Aftermath

+The battle ended in Soviet victory and forced the surviving UPA units to retreat.
 According to Odukha's report, UPA suffered 127 killed and 28 captured.
 Other sources estimate UPA losses at 83–102 killed and 30 captured.

-According to eyewitness accounts, 7 of UPA captives were executed on Odukha's order and the rest were sent with NKVD and given various sentences.
+According to eyewitness accounts, 7 UPA captives were executed on Odukha's order, while the rest were sent off under the guard of NKVD and given various prison sentences.
 Soviet authorities learnt about UPA's planned propaganda activities in Eastern regions after interrogating prisoners.

 Legacy

-On June 1992, dead UPA fighters were honored with a memorial in the form of metal cross.
+In June 1992, dead UPA fighters were honored with a memorial in the form of metal cross.
 On 18 August, a larger monument was built at Strygany in the form of trident.